mtti/inject/README.md

 The *Dependency Injector* automatically injects dependencies into all GameObjects in the all loaded scenes when it starts and into all scenes that are loaded after the EntryPoint was created, but it can't magically detect when new GameObjects are created programmatically.

 Therefore, you need to manually inject dependencies into new GameObjects you create.
-You do so using a dependency injection context, which is created automatically by *Dependency Injector* and which is actually responsible for most of the functionality of this library.
+You do so using an instance of the Injector class.
+In a Unity project, one is created automatically by the *Dependency Injector* component.

-The context is itself available as a service called `UnityContext`.
-After you've created a new GameObject, simply call `context.Inject(newGameObject)` to inject dependencies into it.
+The injector is itself available as a service called `UnityInjector`.
+After you've created a new GameObject, simply call `injector.Inject(newGameObject)` to inject dependencies into it.

     // ExampleSpawner.cs